Gaza death toll passes 53,000 as Israel drives towards ‘conquest’

 What is famine, and why is Gaza at risk of reaching it soon?

+That added to the 143 reported killed the previous day, and pushed the overall death toll in the Palestinian territory to more than 53,000 since Israel launched its onslaught in October 2023 after a Hamas attack that killed around 1,200 Israelis and saw 250 or so taken captive.

-In response, Hamas called on the international community to hold Israel to account for what it described as a “barbaric escalation”.
+Hamas has called on the international community to hold Israel to account for what it described as a “barbaric escalation”.
 The Israeli military has not commented on the strikes.

 Earlier this week, Israeli Prime Minister Benjamin Netanyahu reiterated a promise to push ahead with a promised escalation in pursuit of his aim to destroy Hamas, the Palestinian armed group that governs Gaza.